 30.2 arises while an employee is on vacation leave, the employee will be

-permitted upon request to use accrued sick leave in lieu of the approved vacation leave.
+permitted upon notification to their supervisor, to use accrued sick leave in lieu of the approved vacation leave.

 Sick Leave Reporting and Verification.
 Employees must notify their

 supervisor (or designee) as soon as reasonably possible when they will be absent due to illness or injury.
 If an employee is in a position where a relief replacement is necessary if they are absent, he or she will notify their supervisor at least two (2) hours prior to their scheduled time to report to work, whenever possible.
-The University may require a written medical certificate for absences of three (3) or more consecutive days or where there is reason to suspect sick leave abuse.
+The University may require a written medical verification for absences of three (3) or more consecutive days in accordance with RCW 49.46.210 (1)(b) and (c), or where there is reason to suspect sick leave abuse.
+Pursuant to RCW 49.46.210 and WAC 196-128-660, requirements for verification may not result in an unreasonable burden or expense on the employee and may not exceed privacy or verification requirements otherwise established by law.

-Employees who are required to provide written verification for a particular absence will receive a verbal or written notice memorializing that fact and informing them of the reason for the requirement before returning to work.
+Employees who are required to provide written verification for a particular absence will receive an oral or written notice memorializing that fact and informing them of the reason for the requirement before returning to work.

-Employees who are required to provide written verification for sick leave on an ongoing basis will be notified in writing of that fact, the reasons for it, and the end date for the period of required verification.
-Absent an ongoing concern with suspected sick leave abuse, employees will not be required to verify sick leave for more than three (3) consecutive months.
-The supervisor may extend the verification for an additional three (3) consecutive months at the supervisor’s discretion if attendance has not improved.

 sick leave absence of five (5) or more consecutive days may be required to provide written certification from his or her health care provider that the employee is able to return to work and perform the essential functions of the job with or without reasonable accommodation.
-Employees required to provide a return to duty release will receive verbal or written notice before returning to work memorializing that fact.
+Employees required to provide a return to duty release will receive an oral or written notice before returning to work memorializing that fact.
 The return to duty release must be received by the University before the employee returns to work.

 Annual Sick Leave Cashout.
 In January following any year in which an employee reaches a minimum accrual of four hundred eighty (480) hours of sick leave, the employee may receive cash at the employee’s straight time rate for any unused sick leave hours accrued during the prior calendar year; provided that employees will not be permitted to reduce their sick leave balances below four hundred eighty (480) hours through sick leave cash out.
 Sick leave will be cashed out at a rate of one (1) hour’s pay for each four (4) hours of sick leave.
 Hours cashed out